SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ *

-Exposing this detailed information about how a shape was created in the shape's type also exposes that aren't meant to be part of the ASCII art framework's public interface, but leak out because of the nested generic types.
+Exposing this detailed information about how a shape was created in the shape's type also exposes type that aren't meant to be part of the ASCII art framework's public interface, but leak out because of the need to spell out the full return type.
 You could have built up the same shape in a variety of ways, and other code that uses the shape shouldn't have to care about the list of transformations that were involved.